| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 could throw it in and still get around.
 Greg and I discussed the setup and decided to

+leave it alone and let the track come to us.
 By heat time, the track had packed in and developed and hard, short

 cushion around the second groove.
 It was not forgiving and would trip you up it you got